CosyVerif/data-server/scenarios/AuthentificationTest.md

 --
 -- This test accept the authentication of a valid user.
 The client requests -- the server with a valid `username` and encrypted `password'.
 The server -- authentificate the user and satisfied the request.
+The password is -- encoded into base64.
 --
 --
 --